sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 further extend DASH to meet their specific needs.

 1. [VNET-to-VNET](https://github.com/Azure/DASH/tree/main/documentation/vnet2vnet-service).
+This scenario is the starting point to design, implement and test the core DASH mechanisms.
+In particular it allows the following features: VM to VM communication in VNET, route support, LPM support, ACL support.
+This is to verify the following performance propereies: CPS, flow, PPS, and rule scale.
 1. [VNET
    Peering](https://github.com/Azure/DASH/tree/main/documentation/vnet-peering-service).
    Virtual network peering permits configuration to connect two virtual networks